-The study examined the factors related to the successful completion of the 2009 Western States and Vermont Trail 100 mile runs.
+The study examined the factors related to the successful completion of the Western States and Vermont Trail 100 mile runs.
 Utilizing a post-race questionnaire, the researchers looked at host of factors – including training volume, maximum long run volume, the use of NASIDs, age, BMI, years of experience, number of 100 mile races completed and others – to determine what correlations can be made for those who finished vs. had to drop out (or ‘non-finishers’, as the researchers dubbed them).
 As a coach and ultramarathoner, their findings were somewhat surprising and interesting.
 One of the most interesting findings was the havoc nausea and/or vomiting causes for both finishers and non-finishers during the events.
 When the non-finishers were asked what caused them to withdraw, 23% reported ‘vomiting and/or nausea’ as the culprit, more than any other factor.
 As a comparison, the total number of people citing injury, blisters, muscle cramps, and exhaustion was only 21.6%.
 This means that more people dropped out of the two races due to GI distress than injury, blisters, cramps and exhaustion COMBINED!
 WOW!

-As it turns out, the finishers were not immune to GI distress.
+As it turns out, even the finishers were not immune to GI distress.
 In fact, both the finisher and non-finisher groups reported nausea and/or vomiting as their top 2 responses when asked to choose ‘problems that impacted race performance’ (at 36.8% and 39.6% respectively).
 As the researchers point out, preventing and minimizing GI distress is a critical, if not the most essential, success factor in a 100 mile ultra marathon.
 As a coach, this is encouraging because most GI distress is preventable with proper training and nutrition.

 Your stomach is always competing with your working muscles for blood flow.
 Part of GI distress is not having enough blood flow to the guts to properly digest food.
 If you can slow down, you can alleviate this by moving blood from your working muscles to your digestive system.
 Once your guts clear up, you can pick the pace back up!
 Better to slow down for 15-30 minutes than to come to a complete halt later on.

-- Cool off: Same basic theory as above… blood flow is getting pulled toward the skin’s surface for cooling, thus moving away from the digestive system.
+Similar theory as above… blood flow is getting pulled toward the skin’s surface for cooling, thus moving away from the digestive system.
 Use an ice-filled bandana and dunk your hat in the nearest stream to keep yourself cool.

 Slowing down and cooling off are essentially universal advice for dealing with GI distress, in that they should work – to some extent – for anyone.
 When it comes to food/fluid/medication remedies, I can only tell you what has worked for me and the athletes I’ve worked with, and that’s ginger.
 It comes in a variety of forms; crystallized, candied, pickled, raw, etc. I suggest trying them all in training and having the variety of your favorite choices in either your drop bags or in your hydration system.
 Take small doses when you begin to get queasy.

 For more information on the research cited above, please refer to- http://ws100.com/research.htm